 All this while I also worked as an editor, writing teacher and coach.
 I especially loved midwifing books while helping writers meet the criteria of strong writing—creativity, voice, ruthless honesty and courage.

 Within the last decade an exciting development occurred when I expanded my relational work with writers by pursuing a life coaching training and certification.
-Nowadays the rivers of my passion for feminine empowerment and writing mentoring have converged into a robust coaching practice, helping women all over the world actualize their ideal careers, relationships and writing accomplishments.
+Nowadays the rivers of my passion for feminine empowerment and writing mentoring have converged into a writing coaching and book development practice, helping clients all over the world actualize their writing accomplishments.

 When not working directly with clients, I'm usually pursuing my passions for yoga, dance and cooking or working on my next book, a memoir about my own empowerment journey in the realm of feminine sexuality.